SUNY Oswego

 position?

+The Dean of Students Office is dedicated to providing programs and services to students that support healthy choices, support students in transition, and foster a community of mutual respect and integrity so that students can be successful.
+This position will support student success and in particular will provide information, resources and services to connect students to resources, programs and emergency funds that will support their academic, personal and professional success.
 SUNY Oswego’s Office of the Dean of Students (ODS) champions the student experience, ensures student success, and offers dynamic student engagement opportunities that ensure an inclusive, healthy, and safe learning environment for all students.
 Our team advocates for students as they navigate personal and educational challenges and responds to the emerging needs of our diverse students.
 The ODS supports a holistic network of care and cultivates collaborative partnerships to forward campus-wide efforts that integrate academic and student life; seeks to ensure that sufficient support networks for all students exist; engage with students in their campus communities; and support the implementation of a campus-wide focus on well-being.

-• Support the coordination of the Oz Peer Eds and Sexperts peer education programs
+• Support the coordination of the Oz Peer Eds and Sexperts peer education programs and electronic mail

 • Connect students with resources and services